nameless-and-blameless/TAG/reports/Emergency-Services-Interruption-Tactic.md

    - **Recommended Detection Protocol**:
      - Law enforcement should monitor for unexplained fluctuations in local cellular network coverage, especially in areas known for sensitive operations.
      - Make a test call from a mobile phone to 911.
 Verify speaking with an employee at a local PSAP and request a "radio check" from dispatch.
-     - Using a department-issued phone is not recommended, as perpetrators may allow known law enforcement agency (LEA) phones to route normally to avoid detection.
+     - Using a department-issued phone is not recommended, as orchestrators may allow known law enforcement agency (LEA) phones to route normally to avoid detection.
 Mobile phones without service will work.
 We recommend using random phones and different phone for each call.

 2. **Memorandum for Local Dispatch Procedures Diversion**